About us

 Ultimately, IAAE seeks to reconfigure relationships between art and society, global discourse and local knowledge, and past memory and future possibilities, contributing to the development of inclusive and sustainable cultural ecosystems.

-President, International Association of Art and Engagement (IAAE)
+President, International Association for Art Ecosystem Research (IAAE)

 Who we are